 - What taxes you will incur when you buy or sell investments

-- You own a lot of company stock and need to find someone who writes options, or covered calls on this stock.
+- You own a lot of one company's stock and need to find someone who writes options on this stock.
+In this scenario, a protective put strategy could be particularly useful.

 - You inherit a large portfolio of stocks or bonds and need to find someone to help you manage these assets or sell out of them.

-- You want to create a bond ladder for retirement income and need to find an investment advisor that specializes in constructing this type of portfolio.
+- You want to create a bond ladder for retirement income and need to find an investment advisor who specializes in constructing this type of portfolio.

 - An hourly rate